 Niken holds a master's degree in economics and public policy from Sciences Po in Paris, France and an undergraduate degree in economics from the University of Indonesia.

 Niken is a senior researcher specializing in quantitative methodology.
 Her main research interests include female-headed households, migration, inequality, and social assistance programs.
-She is responsible in leading several household surveys done by The SMERU Research Institute.
+She is responsible for leading several household surveys done by The SMERU Research Institute.